Years ago, when I was low on cash during the holiday season, this is the song I would sing.

 Both these sites offer cash back when you shop at your favorite retailer.

 In fact, Rakuten offers a huge Black Friday sale where every store offers double cash back!

 This means you are earning anywhere from 2% up to 50% cash back on your purchases.

 Last season I did all of my Christmas shopping online through Rakuten on Black Friday and I walked away with over $100 in cash back!

-You can sign up for Rakuten for free through this link.
+You can sign up for Rakuten for free by clicking on the link below.
 New users even get a free $10 gift card!

 But this doesn’t mean you should overlook Swagbucks.

-You can sign up for Swagbucks for free through this link.
+You can sign up for Swagbucks for free with the link below.
 New users get $5 when you sign up!

-In addition to the cash back trick above, there are still other ways to save money when shopping online for Christmas gifts.
+In addition to the cash back trick above, there are still other ways to save money when shopping online.